Behavy/rust-dev-environment/README.md

 # rust-dev-environment

-## A - How to use this environment
+## A - How to setup this environment

 1. Copy the `to-copy` inside folders into your repository,
 2. Set the environment variables in the `docker-compose.yml`,